donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 	- 32 week
 	- still kinda low isoflavones
 	- "including one study that reported a 70% reduction in prostate cancer risk associated with consumption of soy milk among Seventh Day Adventist men" ([[^13|13]])
 	- **!
 No statistically significant change in testosterone.
-BUT does was kinda low, and there was statistically significant decrease of DHT in both low isoflavone and high isoflavone soy groups**
+BUT dose was kinda low, and there was statistically significant decrease of DHT in both low isoflavone and high isoflavone soy groups**

 **Different legumes isoflavones (log scale)**
 ![[Pasted image 20240320155009.png]]